Glass frog: Taxonomy

 The taxonomical classification of the glass frogs has been problematic.
-In 1991, after a major revision of the species and taxonomic characters, the herpetologists Pedro Ruiz-Carranza and John D. Lynch published a proposal for a taxonomic classification of the Centrolenidae based on cladistic principles and defining monophyletic groups.
-That paper was the first of a series of contributions dealing with the glass frogs from Colombia that led them to describe almost 50 species of glass frogs.
-The genus Centrolene was proposed to include the species with a humeral spine in adult males, and the genus Hyalinobatrachium to include the species with a bulbous liver.
+In 1991, after a major revision of the species and taxonomic characteristics, herpetologists Pedro Ruiz-Carranza and John D. Lynch published a proposal for a taxonomic classification of the Centrolenidae based on cladistic principles and defining monophyletic groups.
+That paper was the first of a series of contributions dealing with the glass frogs from Colombia that led them to describe almost 50 species.
+The genus Centrolene was proposed to include the species with a humeral spine in adult males, and the genus Hyalinobatrachium was to include the species with a bulbous liver.
 However, they left a heterogeneous group of species in the genus Cochranella, defined just by lacking a humeral spine and a bulbous liver.
-Since the publication of the extensive revision of the Colombian glass frogs, several other publications have dealt with the glass frogs from Venezuela, Costa Rica, and Ecuador.
+Since the publication of the extensive revision of the Colombian glass frogs, several other publications have dealt with them from Venezuela, Costa Rica, and Ecuador.

 In 2006, the genus Nymphargus was erected for the species with basal webbing among outer fingers (part of the previous Cochranella ocellata species group).

-Four genera (Centrolene, Cochranella, Hyalinobatrachium, Nymphargus) have been shown to be poly- or paraphyletic and recently a new taxonomy has been proposed (see below).
+Four genera (Centrolene, Cochranella, Hyalinobatrachium, and Nymphargus) have been shown to be poly- or paraphyletic, and recently a new taxonomy has been proposed (see below).

 Classification

 The family Centrolenidae is a clade of anurans.
 Previously, the family was considered closely related to the family Hylidae; however, recent phylogenetic studies have placed them (and their sister taxon, the family Allophrynidae) closer to the family Leptodactylidae.

-The monophyly of Centrolenidae is supported by morphological and behavioral characters, including: 1) presence of a dilated process on the medial side of the third metacarpal (an apparently unique synapomorphy); 2) ventral origin of the musculus flexor teres digiti III relative to the musculus transversi metacarpi I; 3) terminal phalanges T-shaped; 4) exotroph, lotic, burrower/fossorial tadpoles with a vermiform body and dorsal C-shaped eyes, that live buried within leaf packs in still or flowing water systems; and 5) eggs clutches deposited outside of water on vegetation or rocks above still or flowing water systems.
+The monophyly of the Centrolenidae is supported by morphological and behavioral characteristics, including the presence of a dilated process on the medial side of the third metacarpal (an apparently unique synapomorphy); a ventral origin of the musculus flexor teres digiti III relative to the m. transversi metacarpi I; terminal phalanges being T-shaped; exotroph, lotic, burrower/fossorial tadpoles with a vermiform body and dorsal C-shaped eyes that live buried within leaf packs in still or flowing water systems; and egg clutches deposited outside of water on vegetation or rocks above still or flowing water systems.
 Several molecular synapomorphies also support the monophyly of the clade.

 The taxonomic classification of the Centrolenidae was recently modified.
 The family now contains two subfamilies and 12 genera.